Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_1/Coding/C.md

 int a[2]={1};//is equal to {1,0}
 int c[]={1,2};//the initialism will define its size
 ```
+* Use 'size_t' to define the loop variable 'i' which could avoid array overflow. (mostly '%u' or '%lu').

 ### 2: Linear search
 * How to find the position of a given value in an array
 ```cpp